wolffc/sslgrade-chrome/README.md

 ## TODOs:
  * Handling of domains where no result is in cache.
  * Caching of results instead of always query the api.
- * configurtation ptions:
+ * Configuration options:
    * Do not query automatically
    * Clear result cache
    * Cache results for <X> hours
  * Better icons?